-For our credit facility, our draws are not repayable until five years and three months from the earlier of the date delivery of the last vessel in our contracted fleet and December 31, 2007.
+For our credit facility, our draws are not repayable until five years and three months from the earlier of the date delivery of the last of the 23 vessels that we have contracted to purchase from SCLL at the time of our initial public offering and December 31, 2007.

-For our revolving credit facility, our draws are repayable beginning six months from the delivery date of the last vessel securing the first tranche of the facility, but no later than March 31, 2008.
-The total amounts available for borrowing under the first tranche will be reduced semiannually until the maturity date, at which time the facility will terminate.
-Beginning six months from the delivery date of the last vessel securing the second tranche of the facility, but no later than April 30, 2010, the total amounts available for borrowing under the second tranche will be reduced semiannually until the maturity date, at which time the facility will terminate.
+For our revolving credit facility, our draws are repayable beginning six months from the delivery date of the last vessel securing Tranche A of the facility, but no later than March 31, 2008.
+The total amounts available for borrowing under Tranche A will be reduced semiannually until the maturity date, at which time the facility will terminate.
+Beginning six months from the delivery date of the last vessel securing Tranche B of the facility, but no later than April 30, 2010, the total amounts available for borrowing under Tranche B will be reduced semiannually until the maturity date, at which time the facility will terminate.